jessfraz/blog/content/post/the-business-executives-guide-to-kubernetes.md

 Databases holding valuable information like the examples above should always have mechanisms for replication which is not something Kubernetes is going to solve for you.
-While you might chose to use Kubernetes for stateful data, you should always remember to handle replicating that data in case their is a failure.
+While you might chose to use Kubernetes for stateful data, you should always remember to handle replicating that data in case there is a failure.

 ## Exposed Dashboards

 A lot of organizations are dipping their toes into Kubernetes but forgetting to disable or secure the dashboard for the control plane from the rest of the internet.
 The control plane dashboard is a website you can navigate to that controls your cluster.
 Leaving the dashboard exposed to the public can have huge implications on your business.
 If your dashboard is exposed, _anyone_ could find your dashboard and then control it.
-Finding it is not that difficult if you know what you are looking for and have access to a site like [shodan](https://www.shodan.io/).
+Finding an exposed dashboard is not that difficult if you know what you are looking for and have access to a site like [shodan](https://www.shodan.io/).

 What would the finder of the dashboard control?
 Everything running in Kubernetes.
-If your website is running in Kubernetes, it means someone else could make your website go offline, someone else could replicate your website but send all sales and monetary transactions to their own bank account, someone else can breach your customers data, or someone else could hold your infrastructure and your cluster (including your website) up for ranson and not give you back control of your website unless you pay what they demand.
+If your website is running in Kubernetes, it means someone else could make your website go offline, someone else could replicate your website but send all sales and monetary transactions to their own bank account, someone else can breach your customers data, or someone else could hold your infrastructure up for ranson and not give you back control of your website unless you pay what they demand.
 This is just a few things I thought of off the top of my head but you could probably think of more.

 There is a whole other aspect of this in that if this breach goes public, then you have a huge public relations